 The Principle of Vulnerability

 Everyone is weak, insecure, incomplete.
 But they hide it from others because they want to look attractive to others, and insecurity doesn’t seem attractive.
-But once you find someone is attracted, and they become close to them, they would be willing to become more vulnerable.
+But once they find someone is attracted, and they become close to them, they would be willing to become more vulnerable.
 Since everyone is tied to pretenses, the person who opens about their vulnerability invites others to be vulnerable.
 You feel more secure when you are not threatened by someone else’s superiority.
 Attraction means you have accepted someone’s superiority—at least in one way or another.
 If that attraction exists and is mutual, then both sides are willing to be vulnerable and share their intimate secrets with each other.

 Vulnerability is a sign of humility and compassion.
 To become vulnerable—and share your intimate secrets with others—you must be humble.
 An arrogant person can never share their vulnerability because they feel threatened by someone’s superiority; they also cannot genuinely be attracted to anyone else, because that attraction would entail their own inferiority.
 On the other hand, you will also not become vulnerable—even if you are humble—if you don’t find the other person compassionate.
 To reveal yourself intimately, you might find a compassionate companion who will not judge you for your weakness, and that judgment will not undermine the attraction that brought you together.